cydriclopez/pgsql-query-json/README.md

 As shown below we will run ***source docker_init.sh*** to create the Angular & Postgresql images and containers (the running instance of images).
 This we will only run once.
 After our images and containers are created then we can simply run ***source docker_alias.sh*** to create our aliases.
 These aliases are shortcuts to docker commands.

-Follow carefully the command line instructions (cli) below to create the needed docker images and containers for this project.
+Follow carefully the terminal command line instructions (cli) below to create the needed docker images and containers for this project.
 Comment lines start with character "#".

 ```bash
 # ll is my alias for "ls --color -lah --group-directories-first" command